Shein Loses It’s Shine

 Paez is just one of many people who have bought their wardrobe from Shein, and while she has since stopped, there are plenty who still cycle through the cheap clothes weekly.

-With fashion options ranging from $2 a shirt to $10 a skirt, it’s no wonder cash-strapped teens spend their time online shopping at fast fashion conglomerates like Shein, AliExpress, and Romwe.
+With fashion options ranging from $2 a shirt to $10 a skirt and easy access via a phone app, it’s no wonder cash-strapped teens spend their time online shopping there.

 SBHS senior Ariana Genao is very familiar with Shein, and gets most of her clothes from the website.